 Pool Architecture & Algorithm Fundamentals

 Database connection pooling serves as the critical intermediary between application concurrency models and database server resource limits.
-This pillar establishes the foundational architecture, algorithmic selection frameworks, and lifecycle boundaries required to design resilient, high-throughput data access layers.
+This overview establishes the foundational architecture, algorithmic selection frameworks, and lifecycle boundaries required to design resilient, high-throughput data access layers.

 It explicitly defines the operational perimeter of pool management.
 Core topology decisions are separated from driver-specific tuning and network troubleshooting.
 The following sections map structural relationships, algorithmic trade-offs, and state transitions required for production-grade data access.